How to Make Fluffy Slime with Glue, Shaving Cream, and Cornstarch

-3. Now you are ready to add in your “slime activator” – the contact solution.
+3. Now you are ready to add in your “slime activator” — the cornstarch.
 Add it in little by little, continuously stirring.
 As you start reaching your desired slime consistency, add smaller and smaller amounts of cornstarch.
 You’ll need between 2 1/2 and 3 cups depending on your cornstarch brand.

 4. Stand back, and let the kids have fun!